Study level

 - Be able to describe an astrophysical problem using the equations of fluid mechanics

-- Know the main properties of rotating flows, thermal convection and magnetohydrodynamic flows
+- Understand the main properties of rotational flows, thermal convection and magnetohydrodynamic flows

-- Know how to apply a stability analysis to an astrophysical problem
+- Apply stability analysis to an astrophysical problem

-The general objective of this course is to be able to approach the M2 courses of stellar astrophysics and interstellar medium which largely involve hydrodynamics and magnetohydrodynamics.
+The general aim of this course is to enable you to take M2 courses in stellar astrophysics and the interstellar medium, which largely involve hydrodynamics and magnetohydrodynamics.

 - Hydrodynamics